HSF/hsf.github.io/what_are_WGs.md

 agreement.
 (In contrast, [interest groups and activity areas]({{ site.baseurl }}/what_are_activities.html) are less formal.)

+We strive for a diverse representation in the HSF working groups, so having multiple conveners from the same experiment is very strongly discouraged.

 If you want to form a working group, or want to put some community-wide activity under the umbrella of the HSF, just contact the